 Details about each option above can be found under the course pages (Foundations I, Foundations II) within the Learner Resources menu.
 Your Foundations Site Director should be able to help direct you towards options for accessing these resources, either through your institutional online library, provided by your residency or for purchase using CME funds.
 It is important for you to review all the assigned preparation materials prior to each Foundations Meeting.

-During typical Foundations Meetings, you will be divided into small groups and given two to three different “oral boards style” cases.
+During typical Foundations Meetings (F1 & F2), you will be divided into small groups and given two to three different “oral boards style” cases.
 The content of the case will be related to specific learning topics covered in your Learning Pathways assignments.
-Although the small group instructor may ask for 1-2 learners to act as leaders for a given case, all group members should collaborate during the case and discuss the working differential, key management steps, etc. During or after each case, your instructor will review key learning points and answer any questions you may have about the case and case topic.
+Although you may be assigned a specific role within your group, all group members should collaborate during the case and discuss the working differential, key management steps, etc. During or after each case, your instructor will review key learning points and answer any questions you may have about the case and case topic.

 After each meeting, your Foundations Site Director or other curriculum leader should provide you with detailed learning points associated with each case for your optional independent review.
 You should definitely review these on your own after any missed Foundations Meeting in order to keep on track with learning goals for the year.
 Please keep copies of these learning points private- don’t share them or post them elsewhere on the internet.
 This will ensure that learners at other Foundations sites and in future years can benefit from the course in the same way you will.

-In addition to the core Foundations I and Foundations II courses, your site may also adopt EKG I and/or EKG II courses.
+In addition to the core Foundations I, II and III courses, your site may also adopt EKG I and/or EKG II courses.
 For more information on these courses, please refer to Learner Resources -> EKG Courses page.

 Frameworks, a supplementary curriculum for Foundations of Emergency Medicine, focuses on teaching organized approaches to common clinical entities.
 The Frameworks curriculum aims to equip emergency medicine residents with cognitive scaffolding to efficiently work up and care for undifferentiated patients (eg “Approach to AMS”, “Approach to Stroke”, “Approach to Syncope”, etc).